 Quarreling with a narcissist is a waste of time, they never admit to their fault, they won’t apologize and they make you miserable.
 You even get exhausted and fed up talking to them.

-A narcissist doesn’t take responsibility for their actions, reason because they won’t surrender or agree, they don’t want to feel inferior in the midst of others.
-They lack self-control, the best way to ignore them is to avoid fighting back.
+A narcissist doesn’t take responsibility for their actions, reason because they won’t surrender or agree, they don’t want to feel inferior to others.
+They lack self-control, and the best way to ignore them is to avoid fighting back.

 A narcissist will always panic when you threaten them with a breakup, they will try everything possible to keep you in their lives.
 They will pretend to have changed, be loving, caring, and even manipulate you.

-The fact remains that, they can’t accept defeat or someone abandoning them, except they decide to leave on their own.
+The fact remains that, they can’t accept defeat or someone abandoning them, so they decide to leave on their own.
 They want to be seen as the winner and not the loser.

 When you insist to break up with them, they get so angry and would hurt and torment your life for leaving them.

 They might even say something bad at your back, steal your friends, or start dating someone immediately to make you feel bad or jealous.
-To them, a good image means a lot to them and won’t allow anyone to jeopardize that.
+To them, a good image means a lot, and won’t allow anyone to jeopardize that.